davidakelley/MFSS/README.md

 MFSS - Mixed-Frequency State Space Modeling
 ===========================================

-MFSS provides functions to create and estimate state space models that allow for mixed-frequency data.
+Estimation and inference on state space models that allow for mixed-frequency time series data.

 For an introduction to mixed-frequency state space modeling see "A Practitioner's Guide and Matlab Toolbox for Mixed Frequency State Space Models" by Scott Brave, Andrew Butters, and David Kelley.